sekar3s/Terraform-Lab/Lab/Lab 04 - Deploying Resources.md

 1. How to deploy multiple resources that depend on each other.

-2. How to manage resources that are not managed by Terraform
+2. How to manage resources that are not deployed by Terraform